Kry73/PatternAnalysis-2025/recognition/GFNet-s4979971/README.md

 * Mixup is applied at the slice level to help the model generalize better.
 * Early stopping is monitored at the slice level to prevent overfitting, while scan-level performance guides final model selection.

+### Evaluation
+After training, the model is evaluated at both slice-level and scan-level to assess its performance comprehensively.

+**Slice-Level Evaluation**\
+Each MRI slice is independently classified as AD or NC.
+Metrics such as accuracy, precision, recall, F1-score, specificity, and ROC-AUC are computed for all slices.
+Slice-level evaluation highlights the model’s ability to detect local anatomical patterns, though individual slices may contain subtle or ambiguous markers, particularly in early-stage cases.

+**Scan-Level Evaluation**\
+Slice-level predictions are aggregated to obtain scan-level classifications using majority voting.
+This captures the overall diagnostic decision per scan and typically improves performance by reducing the influence of ambiguous slices.
+Scan-level metrics mirror those at the slice level and include confusion matrices and ROC-AUC curves.

+**Visual Analysis**\
+* Misclassified scans are visualised to identify patterns in errors.
+* Comprehensive visualisations include confusion matrices, performance metric comparisons, ROC curves
+* Model frequency analysis showing learned filters, feature maps, and attention patterns.

 ## Results
 ⚠️ Note: Results are not fully reproducible due to missing random seed control.
 Running the same training may produce results varying by ±1%.